techie-joe/library/github-pages/readme.md

 # Techie Joe's GitHub Pages Walkthrough

-Learn how to create a website directly from a repository on GitHub.
+Learn how to create a website directly from a GitHub repository.
 ---

 GitHub Pages are public webpages hosted and published through GitHub.
 You can use GitHub Pages to showcase some open source projects, host a blog, or even share your résumé.
 This guide will help get you started on creating your next website.
 This walkthrough is Techie Joe's notes over the official [GitHub Pages Documentation](https://docs.github.com/en/pages)